get-convex/convex-helpers/packages/convex-helpers/README.md

 import { mutation as rawMutation } from "./_generated/server";
 import { DataModel } from "./_generated/dataModel";
 import { Triggers } from "convex-helpers/server/triggers";
+import {
+  customCtx,
+  customMutation,
-import { customCtx, customMutation } from "convex-helpers/server/customFunctions";
+} from "convex-helpers/server/customFunctions";

 const triggers = new Triggers<DataModel>();